noahkae/noahkae.github.io/Technical Information/_posts/2024-08-10-Pump-Fundamentals-FSAE.md

 <!--excerpt-->

 This post serves to document the basics of pumps specifically for use in FSAE electric vehicles.
 Much of the information and the graphics used are from [this great resource by IEM.](https://iem.ca/pdf/resources/Fundamentals%20of%20Pumps.pdf) The information in this post is subject to change as development of the [UCalgary Racing](https://ucalgaryracing.ca/) UCR-02 commences, and as seen relevant.
+This overview is fairly basic, and should serve as a starting point for any new FSAE team members to understand pumps.

 -  Table of Contents
 {:toc}